 “You really are a traitor.”

-A familiar, young girl with hair that fell to her ears appeared abruptly beside him.
+A familiar young girl with hair that fell to her ears apparated beside him.
 Every detail of her was the same as it had been all those years ago: her small hands, the mole on her shoulder, her pointed nose.
 And as she turned slowly towards him, a large white crack appeared at her chest that began to creep outwards completing the image of the past.

 “We were going to save the world,” she said.